kavia-common/recipe-explorer-38069-38125/frontend_react_js/README.md

 ### `npm run healthcheck`

 Performs a simple HTTP request to the configured HOST/PORT (or defaults) and exits 0 if reachable.
 You can also set `HEALTHCHECK_PATH` or `REACT_APP_HEALTHCHECK_PATH` to adjust the path.
+If you enable the internal readiness server by setting `HEALTHCHECK_PORT`, the wrapper serves `{"status":"ok"}` on that port and logs the primary port used by CRA.

 ### `npm test`